Roger Deakins in his 70s was nominated for "Oscar" 15 times out of which he triumphed only twice - for "Blade Runner 2049" and "1917".

 Disclaimer: our blog has no academic purpose behind it, because we are viewers just like you.
 Filmustage does not aim to educate, but to gather a close-knit film community around us.
 We can be wrong about certain statements - and that is fine.
 We are open to discussion and criticism.
 The main thing is to love cinema and talk about it.

 Each director has a different idea of how the script will look on the screen.
 That's why being able to create the image of your film in pre-production is extremely important.
-Visualise how you see all the elements in your script with Filmustage's Visual Reference board - expect a release this week.
+Visualise how you see all the elements in your script with Filmustage's Visual Reference board.

 Art by @nadi_bulochka

 In his youth, Deakins started with painting and graphic design, and then moved on to photography.
 And it became his bridge to the cinema - first documentary, and then art.
 Therefore, Deakins' style is still based on the basic techniques of working with color and light, as well as the contrasts they generate.